Osas-25/AnalystLab-Africa-Week4-Week5-Health-Connect-Analysis/README.md

 - Built 5 visualizations and produced 5 business insights.

 ## Week 6 Progress
+## Week 6 Progress
 - Investigated whether the two strongest Week 5 predictors (booking lead time, prior no-show history) compound when combined - confirmed they do (no-show rate ranges from 21.8% to 67.9% depending on the combination).
 - Validated the lead-time finding for consistency across all appointment types.
 - Validated and **revised** the Week 5 reminder-channel conclusion - SMS is not universally best; effectiveness depends on lead time.
+- Collaborated directly with a Data Science intern: reviewed her actual Week 5 baseline model (Logistic Regression, 63% accuracy, 62% recall, 0.68 ROC-AUC) and provided two specific, evidence-backed interaction-feature recommendations not yet in her model.
+- Cross-validated my feature relevance findings against her independent statistical testing (t-tests, chi-square) - found full agreement across every candidate feature.
-- Produced a validated Feature Relevance Summary as a cross-track integration deliverable for the Data Science track.
+- Produced a validated Feature Relevance Summary, updated to include this cross-validation, as a cross-track integration deliverable.
 - Refined business recommendations based on the deeper analysis.

 ## Key Findings (Updated Through Week 6)